AriaSalvatrice/AriaModules/README.md

 Compatibility, Download & Installation
 --------------------------------------

-Those modules will work with any 1.x version of VCV Rack, on Linux, Windows, and OS X.
+Those modules currently work with any 1.x version of VCV Rack, on Linux, Windows, and OS X. Please contact VCV to obtain them

-They are currently part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released, including every new module.
-You can also [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins).
+You can [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins).
 If you build my plugin locally, you have to `make dep` before you `make dist`.

 The [Sonaremin](https://github.com/hexdump0815/sonaremin) project for Raspberry Pi bundles my modules in its distribution.